 3. Keep Your Copy Honest

 Never underestimate the intelligence of your readers/potential customers.
 People are smart.
 They'll know if your website or social wording is forced, false or fake.
 Just be honest.

 It's okay if the sports leggings your selling come up small, just add this detail to your product's description.
 It's no problem if your coffee shop is excellent at making lattes, mochas and flat whites, but crap at anything tea-related.
 Just make a joke of it: Tea drinkers beware, we only do unbelievable coffee!

-We hope you've learnt a few things from this short post on how to write copy and taken some tips away that you can try and test yourself.
+We hope you've learnt a few things from this short post on how to write copy and that you've taken some tips away which you can try and test yourself.
 Remember, by mastering a tone of voice that's concise, current and honest you'll be able to expand your business potential in no time.

 If you need a helping hand at writing any copy, the copywriters at Words Do The Talking are here to support you and your business.
 Just get in touch.

 Check out this article on the brands we believe are nailing their copy.